tudor-malene/Easygrid/README.md

         labelValue { val, params ->             // the label can be a property or a closure ( more advanced use cases ) "${val.name} (${val.nationality})"
         }
-        textBoxFilterClosure { filter ->        // the closure called when a user inputs a text in the autocomplete input ilike('name', "%${filter.paramValue}%")
+        textBoxFilterClosure {         // the closure called when a user inputs a text in the autocomplete input ilike('name', "%${params.term}%")
         }
         constraintsFilterClosure { params ->    // the closure that will handle constraints defined in the taglib ( see example) if (params.nationality) {